-Program managers are tasked with setting a positive, welcoming environment for all staff and families.
+Program managers are tasked with creating a positive, welcoming environment for all staff and families.
 Everyone has difficult days and special circumstances can affect one’s ability to remain smiling, optimistic, and cheerful.
 Think about the people you know that maintain a positive tone even when having a difficult conversation.
 What words do they use?
+What does their body language look like?
 How do they maintain relationships with others who do not return their friendliness?

 The adults in your center will typically follow your lead in welcoming others and interacting with colleagues.
 You also represent your program on teams and groups outside of the program in order to facilitate connecting families to services they many need.
-Working with adults can be more challenging than working with children.
 Make a list of words, phrases, or actions you can take to encourage families, staff, and members of your network.
 Put this list in a place where you can refer to it when you need ideas to bring encouragement to others in your circles.

 Division for Early Childhood of the Council for Exceptional Children (DEC) Recommended Practices.
-(2014).
-Retrieved from http://www.dec-sped.org/recommendedpractices
+(2014). http://www.dec-sped.org/recommendedpractices

 Ernst, J. D. (2015).
 Supporting Family Engagement.
 Teaching Young Children, 9(2), 8-9.